zuriniw/zuriniw.github.io/cv.md

 Master of Science in Computational Design (HCI focus), GPA: 4.14/4.33

-Thesis: *Towards Multimodal Interaction with Proactive Physical Agents* (Advised by Prof. Alexandra Ion)
+Thesis: *Toward Interacting with Proactive Intelligence in Everyday Physical Environments* (Advised by Prof. Alexandra Ion)

 <dl>